-- 1. Ensure the RV is level.
-(See Section 6J). - ENSURE the low point drain is closed.
+- 1. Ensure the RV is level (See Section 6J). - ENSURE the low point drain is closed.
 They are located underneath the RV on the off-door side of the RV and protrude through the underbelly.
-See the picture above right for an example of the low point drains.
+See the picture below for an example of the low point drains.

-- 3. CONNECT the provided hose of the integrated hose reel or a garden hose to the CITY WATER port on the convenience center.
+- 3. CONNECT a garden hose to the CITY WATER port on the convenience center.
 See picture, right.
-Place the other end of the garden hose in the 5-gallon bucket that contains your sanitizing solution. - 4.
+Place the other end of the garden hose in the 5-gallon (18.927 liters)bucket that contains your sanitizing solution. - 4.
 SET the convenience center valves to SIPHON (white valve pointing right, blue valve pointing down, green valve pointing left).
 See picture, below.